How an agronomist is adopting agroforestry in Nigeria to combat climate change

 When Solomon Salifu, a farm supervisor, looks at a field of crops, he doesn’t just see rows of maize or beans.
 To him, a farm is not merely a patch of land for crops, but a complex ecosystem where trees, plants, and animals can live in harmony.

-Growing up in a small rural community in Kogi state, like many other families, his parents relied on farming to survive.
-They cultivated cashews, cassava, and beans among other crops.
+Growing up in a small rural community in Kogi state, like many other families, his parents practised farming.
+Although his father was a retired policeman and his mum was a senior midwife, they still cultivated cashews, cassava, and beans among other crops.

 Overcoming challenges in his career: breaking into the industry